Ezbob/Escarole/docs/reference/README.md

 System are the transform unit of a Entity Component System architecture.
 Escarole does not provide a specific abstraction to model a system.
 Rather, functions or methods are used to implement a system.

+## Reference documentation

+You can find the reference documentation [here](docs/reference/modules.md).

 ## License

 [Apache 2.0](https://opensource.org/licenses/Apache-2.0)